holochain-open-dev/holochain-client-csharp/README.md

 You can alternatively buy some virtual land NFT's (OLAND's) for Our World from our NFT store here: https://opensea.io/collection/theoasisandourworld

+## Feedback Welcome!
+Thank you!

+We would LOVE to hear your feedback on how you find using HoloNET including the documentation so we can continue to improve for you all... :)

+Also please get in touch and let us know of any bugs that need squsihing or improvements/features you would like and we will do our best to provide them for you!
+(Obviosuly we will squish any bugs you report!) ;-)

+Please get in touch either on our [Twitter account](#https://twitter.com/H0L0NET), [Telegram Channel](#https://t.me/ourworldthegamechat) or [Discord Server](#https://discord.gg/q9gMKU6).
+We look forward to hearing from you! :)

 ## How To Use HoloNET